mrvladplotnikov/static-site-demo/content/en/works/wildcraft.md

 Explore the vast world, watch the seasons change, find friends, unite with them in families, raise cubs, and protect the family from enemies.
 Find rare species of animals and discover new opportunities for your pet.

-You can download the game {{%link_blank "here" "https://play.google.com/store/apps/details?id=com.turborocketgames.wildcraft"%}}.
+You can download the game [here](https://play.google.com/store/apps/details?id=com.turborocketgames.wildcraft).

 ## Sound concept